-We are pleased to announce that the book for Italy Reads 2014 is Nobel Prize winner Ernest Hemingway’s A Farewell to Arms.
-The official edition of the book is the Vintage Classics Special Edition (ISBN 9780099582564).
+We are pleased to announce that the book for Italy Reads 2015 is Nobel Prize winner Toni Morrison’s The Bluest Eye.
+The official edition of the book is the Vintage Edition (ISBN 9780099759911).

 Please see our Calendar of Events for a complete list of Italy Reads activities.

 To register as an official Italy Reads 2015 participant, or to receive more information about Italy Reads, please e-mail us at [email protected] or speak with Ms. Gina Marie Spinelli at +39-06-68191223.

-Participating teachers, students, libraries and book groups can attend a Keynote Address by an expert on Hemingway and his work, watch the film adaptation of A Farewell to Arms, attend a production of the stage adaptation of the novel by The English Theatre of Rome, participate in Student Exchanges, and compete in a Student Video Contest .
+Participating teachers, students, libraries and book groups can attend a Keynote Address by an expert on Morrison and her work, watch the film adaptation of The Bluest Eye, attend a production of the stage adaptation of the novel by The English Theatre of Rome, participate in Student Exchanges, and compete in a Student Video Contest .
 Participating teachers can also attend a day-long Italy Reads training workshop.

 ITALY READS ACTIVITIES

-• Keynote Address -- Participating teachers and their students will be invited to the Italy Reads Keynote Address delivered by an expert on Hemingway and his work.
+• Keynote Address -- Participating teachers and their students will be invited to the Italy Reads Keynote Address delivered by an expert on Morrison and her work.
 See the Calendar of Events for details.

-• Italy Reads Lectures -- Participating teachers and their students will be invited to John Cabot University to hear specific lectures relevant to themes of the novel.
+• Italy Reads Lectures -- Participating teachers and their students will be invited to John Cabot University to propose a Round-Table Discussion relevant to themes of the novel.
 See the Calendar of Events for details.

-• Film Screenings -- Participating teachers and their students will have the opportunity to schedule a free screening of the film adaptation of A Farewell to Arms, followed by a discussion session with Italy Reads Volunteers at John Cabot University.
+• Film Screenings -- Participating teachers and their students will have the opportunity to schedule a free screening of the film adaptation of The Bluest eye, followed by a discussion session with Italy Reads Volunteers at John Cabot University.

 • Student Video Contest -- Students participating in Italy Reads can enter a video contest to compete for significant cash prizes.
 See Student Video Contest for details.